Francesco Saverio Toppi: Beatification process

 On 15 April 2013 the bishops from the Campania region approved the proposal to request and launch the beatification cause for Toppi and this decision was communicated one month later.
 The official request was lodged to the Congregation for the Causes of Saints on 13 June 2013.

 The cause commenced on 3 October 2013 under Pope Francis once the C.C.S. issued the official edict of "nihil obstat" (nothing against the cause) which approved the cause's introduction and titled Toppi as a Servant of God.
 Tommaso Caputo inaugurated the diocesan process on 2 April 2014 and later closed the process upon the investigation being completed on 13 October 2016.
 The C.C.S. ratified the diocesan process on 3 November 2017 and received the "Positio" dossier to assess in 2020.
 Nine theologians voiced their approval after assessing the dossier on 23 February 2021 and the C.C.S. also confirmed their approval later on 11 January 2022.
 Pope Francis named Toppi as Venerable on 20 January 2022 after he determined that the late bishop had lived a life of heroic virtue.

-The current postulator for this is the Capuchin friar Carlo Calloni and the vice-postulator for the cause is the priest Massimiliano Noviello.
+The postulator for this is the Capuchin friar Carlo Calloni and the vice-postulator for the cause is the priest Massimiliano Noviello.